Jsos17/CalculatorApp/dokumentointi/kayttoohje.md

 Currently the operations +, -, *, /, ^, ., Ans, Delete, Clear, =, (, ) and the functions sin(), cos(), tan(), log(), ln(), sqrt(), abs(), neg() and %() are supported.

 So for example a percentage calculation is carried out like: %(42) = 0.42.

-Thus every sign that has double brackets following it () is a function and what needs to be calculated is to be put inside the brackets.
-The sign "-" is a subtraction operator, and does not function as the sign of a number.
-Instead the neg() function should be used for this purpose: for example neg(7) = -7.0 and neg(7)^3 = -343.0.
+Thus every sign that has double brackets () following it, is a function, and what needs to be calculated is to be put inside the brackets.

+The **sign "-" is a subtraction operator, and does not function as the sign of a number**.
+Instead the **neg() function** should be used for this purpose: for example neg(7) = -7.0 and neg(7)^3 = -343.0.

 Maximum size for expression is currently set at 1000 characters, which cannot be exceeded.